A century of captive experience

 The insurance and risk management industry in Guernsey has its origins dating back to the 18th century and the first captive insurer was incorporated in the island in 1922.
 Since then, Guernsey has grown to become the leading captive insurance domicile in Europe.

-Around 40% of the UK FTSE 100 have captives domiciled in Guernsey.
+More than 20% of the UK FTSE 100 have captives domiciled in Guernsey.
 In addition to UK companies a number of firms in Europe, USA, Middle East, Asia, South Africa, Australia and the Caribbean have established captives in Guernsey.

 “If BHP Billiton was starting all over again from scratch, given where the management teams are based, would we have a captive and, if so, where it would be located?...
 Guernsey came out significantly ahead.”
 Matthew Frost, Vice-President of Risk Finance, BHP Billiton